-The AU zoning classification permits single-family residences and agricultural uses on 2.5 acre lots, with a minimum lot width and depth of 150 feet.
+The current AU zoning classification permits single-family residences and agricultural uses on 2.5 acre lots, with a minimum lot width and depth of 150 feet.
 The minimum house size in AU is 750 square feet.
-The AU classification also permits the raising/grazing of animals and plants nurseries.
-Conditional uses in AU include hog farms, zoological parks, and land alteration.
+The AU zoning classification also permits all agricultural pursuits, including the raising/grazing of animals, plants nurseries, and the packing and processing of commodities raised on site.

-RR-1 zoning classification permits single-family residential land uses on a minimum one-acre lot, with a minimum lot width and depth of 125 feet.
+The proposed RR-1 zoning classification permits single-family residential land uses on a minimum one-acre lot, with a minimum lot width and depth of 125 feet.
 The RR-1 classification permits horses, barns and horticulture as accessory uses to a single-family residence.
-The minimum house size is 1,200 square feet.
-Keeping of horses and agricultural uses are accessory to a principle residence within RR-1 zoning.
+The minimum house size is Page 3

+1,200 square feet.
+Keeping of horses and agricultural uses are accessory to a principal residence within RR-1 zoning.